igrishaev/pg2/README.md

 [honeysql]: https://github.com/seancorfield/honeysql

-The `pg-honey` package allows you to call `query` and `execute` functions passing not string SQL expressions but Clojure maps.
-Internally, they get transformed into SQL using the great [HoneySQL library][honeysql].
-With HoneySQL, one don't need to format strings to build a SQL expression, which is clumsy and dangerous in terms of SQL injections.
+The `pg-honey` package allows you to call `query` and `execute` functions using maps rather than string SQL expressions.
+Internally, maps are transformed into SQL using the great [HoneySQL library][honeysql].
+With HoneySQL, you don't need to format strings to build a SQL, which is clumsy and dangerous in terms of injections.

-The package also provides several shortcuts for such common dutiles as get a single row by id, get a bunch of rows by their ids, insert a row having a map of values, update by a column->value map and so on.
+The package also provides several shortcuts for such common dutiles as get a single row by id, get a bunch of rows by their ids, insert a row having a map of values, update by a map and so on.

-Before we go though the demo, let's do some preparetion first.
-Import the package, declare a config map and create a table with some rows as follows:
+For a demo, let's import the package, declare a config map and create a table with some rows as follows:

 ~~~clojure
 (require '[pg.honey :as pgh])